Berry-of-Tech/8-Week-SQL-Challenge-Case-study-2/Solution/Ingredients Optimization.md

    - Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers

 **To solve this question:**
-- I created temp tables, see the *Creating Temp Tables* section above for the queries used
-- Create 3 CTEs: CTE_Extras, CTE_Exclusions, and CTE_Union combining two tables
+- I Created 3 CTEs: CTE_Extras, CTE_Exclusions, and CTE_Union combining two tables
-- Use the CTE_Union to LEFT JOIN with the customer_orders table and JOIN with the pizza_name table
+- I used the CTE_Union to LEFT JOIN with the customer_orders table and JOIN with the pizza_name table
-- Use the CONCAT_WS with STRING_AGG to get the result
+- I used the CONCAT_WS with STRING_AGG to get the result

 --adding record id column
 ```sql